rayes0/blog/content/about.md

 ### Music {#music}

 I like to play and make music.
 I was classically trained as a pianist when I was in junior high.
-However, I consider myself self taught as I feel I improved dramatically more as a result of my own practice compared to studying with a teacher.
+However, I consider myself self-taught as I feel I improved dramatically more as a result of my own practice compared to studying with a teacher.
 Age and maturity was probably a large factor for this, as well as the fact that when I had a teacher, I was too young to really appreciate music.

 I have experience teaching students (mostly elementary aged children) piano and theory.
 I have taught students up to RCM level 8.

 I create electronic music (mainly lofi hip hop) occasionally for fun, and to test out Linux capabilities in the professional audio scene.
 You may have seen me active in [unfa's](https://youtube.com/unfa000) Discord server, or seen my tracks featured on the [Zrythm](https://www.zrythm.org/) website.